Denoder/nuxt-module-alternatives/README.md

 - Add any of these modules to your `modules` directory of your nuxt 3 application.
 - Then in your `package.json` add them as a local module.
 - Finally run `npm install` to have them symlinked.
-- You can then add them to the `modules` or `'buildModules` like you would in Nuxt with the same named aliases.
+- You can then add them to the `modules` or `buildModules` like you would in Nuxt with the same named aliases.

 Example `package.json`:
 <details>